kenwer/detectorist/README.md

 *   The folder will be scanned for supported images and the first image will load automatically.
 *   The AI model will automatically run, and detection boxes will be drawn on the image.
 *   Click on an item in the list on the left to navigate through the image set.
-*   Use the sliders and spin-boxes on the right to adjust the **Confidence** and **NMS** thresholds.
+*   Use the slider and spin-box on the right to adjust the **Confidence** threshold.
 Detections will update automatically.
-    * The **Confidence** threshold specifies the minimum confidence how sure the model must be about detecting an object before it reports that detection.
+    * The Confidence threshold specifies the minimum confidence how sure the model must be about detecting an object before it reports that detection.
-    * The **NMS** (non-maximum suppression) threshold helps to eliminate redundant and overlapping bounding boxes.
-The lower the threshold, the more strictly bounding boxes are calculated.
 *   You can sort the images into sub folders that are named after the detected object class using the corresponding action in the Tools menu.
 The images are copied, not moved.
 *   Optionally configure the crop & padding settings, and start cropping via the Tools menu actions
     * The cropped images will be placed in a subdirectory of the directory that is currently being viewed.